Stakeholders vs. shareholders: What’s the difference?

 Shareholder theory vs. stakeholder theory

-Shareholders often focus on short-term fluctuations in a company’s share price.
+Shareholders often focus on short-term fluctuations in a company’s stock price.
 If a company fails to turn a profit, shareholders can sell their stock.
-They can either repurchase the stock later or buy stock in a different company, while no longer being a shareholder in the first company.
-So they’re able to dissolve their relationship with the company quickly and maybe with little cost.
+They can either repurchase the stock later or buy stock in a different company So they’re able to dissolve their relationship with the company quickly and maybe with little cost.

 But things may not be so simple for stakeholders.
 For instance, a supplier might rely on another business to buy its products.
-If the company buying those products struggles, it may stop placing orders with the supplier.
-This would likely impact the long-term financial performance of the supplier negatively.
-But it isn’t ideal for the buyer, whose product lines might suffer, too.
+If the company struggles, it may stop placing orders with the supplier.
+This would likely impact the long-term financial performance of the supplier negatively as well as the buyer, whose product lines might suffer, too.

 Bottom line

-While the key objective differentiator between a shareholder and stakeholder is whether they own stock or not, the two groups can differ in many other respects, particularly their attitudes as well as social and emotional investment in the company.
-Stakeholders have broader motivations beyond simply the financial success of the business that they’re connected with.
+While the key difference between a shareholder and stakeholder is whether they own stock or not, the two groups can differ in many other respects, particularly their attitudes and emotional investment in the company.
+Stakeholders have broader motivations beyond the financial success of the business that they’re connected with.